trixi-framework/HOHQMesh.jl/docs/src/interactive_overview.md

 Several scripts are available in the `examples` folder to get you started.
 These example scripts follow the naming convention of `interactive_*` where the phrase interactive indicates their association with this API and then trailing information will indicate what that script demonstrates.
-For instance, the file `interactive_splines.jl` provides an interactive project that creates an manipulates splines for the inner boundaries before generating the mesh.
+For instance, the file `interactive_spline_curves.jl` provides an interactive project that creates an manipulates splines for the inner boundaries before generating the mesh.